navy774989/homwork-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To get a local copy up and running follow these simple steps.

 ## Available Scripts